Heat, work, and fluctuations in a driven quantum resonator: Conclusions and outlook

 \section{Conclusions and outlook}

-We have analyzed the thermodynamic properties of a driven quantum resonator whose temperature is controlled by modulating its natural frequency.
+We have developed a time-resolved thermodynamic and statistical description of a driven quantum resonator, which combines average energy flows with full counting statistics of photon exchange.
+Specifically, we have analyzed the thermodynamic properties of a driven quantum resonator whose temperature is controlled by modulating its natural frequency.
 By evaluating the work performed by the external drive and the resulting heat exchange with the environment, we have provided a consistent description of energy flows both within linear response and beyond.
-In addition to average observables, we have found the full distribution of photon exchanges between the resonator and the environment, characterized by its first few cumulants, which highlights the role of fluctuations in quantum thermodynamic processes.
-Our results connect work, heat, and fluctuations in a driven open quantum system, which may function as the working fluid in a quantum heat engine.
+In addition to average observables, we have found the full distribution of photon exchanges between the resonator and the environment, characterized by its first few cumulants, highlighting the role of fluctuations in quantum thermodynamic processes.
+Our results show that temporal driving induces qualitatively new fluctuation dynamics, including strongly non-Gaussian and time-dependent cumulants that cannot be captured by steady-state theories.
+Importantly, we have found that higher-order cumulants provide independent and experimentally accessible information about the system dynamics.
+Our framework connects work, heat, and fluctuations in a driven open quantum system, which may function as the working fluid in a quantum heat engine.

-An important direction for future work is to extend the present analysis to a complete quantum heat engine cycle.
+Although we do not consider a full thermodynamic cycle, our results may help optimize quantum heat engines.
+In particular, the separation of timescales between driving and dissipation, and the presence of non-Gaussian fluctuations, suggest trade-offs between power, efficiency, and stability.
+These effects are expected to play an important role in finite-time quantum engines based on resonators.
+An interesting direction for future work is therefore to extend the present analysis to a complete quantum heat engine cycle.
 Such an analysis would allow for a systematic investigation of performance metrics, including efficiency, power, and their fluctuations, also in regimes far from equilibrium.
-In particular, the combination of frequency modulation with the controlled coupling to several thermal reservoirs could enable the realization and optimization of concrete engine protocols, such as quantum Otto or Stirling cycles, based on resonator platforms.
+The combination of frequency modulation with the controlled coupling to several thermal reservoirs could enable the realization and optimization of concrete engine protocols, such as quantum Otto or Stirling cycles, based on resonator platforms.

 More broadly, the approach developed here can be applied to a wide range of experimentally relevant systems, including superconducting circuits, optomechanical resonators, and hybrid quantum devices.
 Incorporating effects such as strong system-environment coupling, non-Markovian dynamics, or quantum measurement backaction represents further promising avenues.
 Such extensions may improve our understanding of quantum thermodynamics at the nanoscale and help guide the design and optimization of future quantum heat engines and other quantum devices for efficient energy conversion.